kubernetes/kubernetes/docs/availability.md

 ## Failure modes

-This is an incomplete list of things that could go wrong, and how to deal with it.
+This is an incomplete list of things that could go wrong, and how to deal with them.

 Root causes:
   - VM(s) shutdown
   - network partition within cluster, or between cluster and users.
   - crashes in Kubernetes software
-  - data loss or unavailability from storage
+  - data loss or unavailability of persistent storage (e.g. GCE PD or AWS EBS volume).
   - operator error misconfigures kubernetes software or application software.

 Specific scenarios: